ATA's 7th Birthday Logo

 The checklist is sorted by the following formats: Country, Type, Year, Scott number.
 That is what you see when the magic of the database has performed to create the checklist for you!

 So now you have an insight into how the database is set up and how, through the magic of software, the checklists are created.
 Please go online and look at the new topics we have.
 Let me know of any new topics you would like to see.
-Remember that Jennifer at ata@americantopical.org can do custom topic listings as well.
+Remember that Jennifer at the ATA office can do custom topic listings as well.

 Until next time, I’ll be working hard on all the updates, corrections and typos.
 If you would like to help with a topic, or update one in which you are interested, please let me know.
 We have several large topics that need to be worked on, such as trees, fish, art, Christmas, transportation and others.